-Facing a Judgment, Garnishment or Foreclosure?
+Facing a Judgment, Garnishment?
+Can’t get out of mounting debt?
 Bankruptcy may be the answer.
-Call the Bankruptcy Attorneys at TGB Law today for a FREE one-hour office consultation.
+Call today for a FREE office consultation.
+We can help.

 The liquidation aspect of a Chapter 7 Bankruptcy means the trustee assigned by the Court to oversee a person’s bankruptcy estate may sell assets that are not otherwise protected under allowed exemptions.
 There are certain situations where people filing for bankruptcy do wish to surrender a car, home, or some other secured asset in order to be rid of the debt that is associated with the asset and, provided you qualify for a Chapter 7 Bankruptcy, this may be the best option for you if you are behind in your payments and/or are so upside down in your equity that you will not recover in a reasonable amount of time.

 However, if one is current on their secured debt (the debt secured by some collateral like a home or a car), does not wish to surrender the asset, has a limited amount of equity in the asset, and has the income to continue to pay the secured debt, the person’s assets may be kept even after the Chapter 7 Bankruptcy provided the person continues to pay on the debt and (in most cases) signs an agreement to make the debt survive the bankruptcy.

 There are certain debts that are not dischargeable in a Chapter 7 Bankruptcy (including, but not limited to, child support, most tax obligations, most student loans, or any debt incurred as a result of fraud) and you will need to discuss your unique situation with an experienced attorney to assess if a Chapter 7 Bankruptcy is available for you or if it is your best option.